MrPowerScripts/reddit-karma-farming-bot/README.md

 # Reddit-Karma-Bot

 This bot is probably the reason you saw that post again on Reddit.
+Need help with the bot?
+Join us on Discord https://bit.ly/mrps-discord

 ## Shameless self promotion